oroinc/orocommerce/src/Oro/Bundle/ProductBundle/Resources/doc/api/brand.md

 #### get_subresource

-Retrieve the record of the organization a specific brand record belongs to.
+Retrieve a record of the organization a specific brand record belongs to.

 #### get_relationship

-Retrieve the ID of the organization record which a specific brand record will belong to.
+Retrieve the ID of the organization record which a specific brand record belongs to.

 #### update_relationship